jareddarlington/AlgoSearch/README.md

 1. Scrape arXiv for CS papers
     - Only in the "Data Structures and Algorithms" category for now
-    - Not sure the best option for this yet, but [arXiv's API](https://info.arxiv.org/help/api/) provides abstracts, metadata, and links to html/pdfs - html/pdfs are harder to parse for algorithms than LaTeX files in this case though
+    - Not sure the best option for this yet, but [arXiv's API](https://info.arxiv.org/help/api/) provides abstracts, metadata, and links to html/pdfs - html/pdfs are harder to parse for algorithms than LaTeX files in this case though - Claude Sonnet 4.5 seems to be really consistent at parsing algorithms via pdfs (no direct LaTeX), so likely use that or a smaller Claude model
 2. Store each algorithm with its paper's abstract and metadata (also surrounding context for embedding but not long term)
 3. Pass algorithm data into summarization model
     - Probably use deepseek-coder-1.3b-instruct to start, maybe switch to a larger or newer model later (DeepSeek-Coder-V2-Lite-Instruct)